 Comprehensive car insurance deductibles range from just $100 to more than $2,000.
 The choices for deductible amounts differ according to the guidelines of individual insurance companies and the laws of each state.
 The higher you set your deductible when buying your policy, the less you’ll wind up paying in premiums overall.
 As such, an increase in your deductible amount from $200 to $500 may save you as much as 30 percent on your annual premiums.
 Choosing a higher deductible for greater savings works out best if you never get into an accident, which means you never have to pay your deductible.
 However, ultimately you always need to make sure you have sufficient cash at your disposal for covering this unexpected expense if and when it ever arises.

-When they need affordable, reliable auto insurance, San Diego drivers turn to Altra Insurance Services.
+When they need reliable and affordable auto insurance, Chula Vista, drivers turn to Altra Insurance Services.
 For high-quality coverage and outstanding service, reach out to one of our friendly representatives today at 619-474-6666 to learn how you can save money on your car insurance.